 Thus, despite the expected recovery and the underlying trends, the path ahead cannot be taken for granted.
-The strong performance of earlier years was largely the result of a combination of factors such as opening up to trade worldwide, greater mobilization of domestic and external resources, a steady improvement in education levels and infrastructure services, the effects of the demographic (population growth) dividend, the acquisition of new technologies, the increased role of global value chains, and for many, the commodity boom of the 2000s (reversed in 2012-13 and aggravated by the pandemic in its initial phase), and importantly, stronger institutions.
+The strong performance of earlier years was largely the result of a combination of factors such as opening up to trade worldwide, greater mobilization of domestic and external resources, a steady improvement in education levels and infrastructure services, the effects of the demographic (population growth) dividend, the acquisition of new technologies, the increased role of global value chains, and for many, the commodity boom of the 2000s (reversed in 2012 - 13 and aggravated by the pandemic in its initial phase), and importantly, stronger institutions.
+This shock, because of its economic consequences, has the potential to slow or even reverse the convergence between rich countries and emerging market economies that has contributed to the reduction of poverty.

 The prospects are for a solid recovery.
-As discussed in the most recent IMF World Economic Outlook of April 20212, and by OECD in a separate report, issued in December 20203, one year into the COVID-19 pandemic growing vaccine coverage generates some optimism.
+As discussed in the most recent IMF World Economic Outlook of Update of July 2021, and by OECD in a separate report, issued in December 2020, one year into the COVID-19 pandemic growing vaccine coverage generates some optimism.
 High uncertainty surrounds the global economic outlook, primarily related to the path of the pandemic.
 The contraction of activity in 2020 was unprecedented in living memory in its speed and synchronized nature.
 Although difficult to pin down precisely, IMF estimates suggest that the contraction could have been three times as large without the enormous policy support, although considerable efforts remain to be done, to bring down the pandemic and fight increases in inequality among and within countries.